-Catherine Meek, Executive Director, has been involved with School on Wheels for over twelve years as a Volunteer Tutor, Regional Coordinator, and Chief Operating Officer.
+Catherine Meek, Executive Director, has been involved with School on Wheels since 1999, starting as a volunteer tutor.
+She was elected as a Board member in 2002, Chief Operating Officer in 2005 and Executive Director in 2009.
 She believes that education is a right of every child and an economic imperative for our society, especially for homeless students if they are to break the cycle of extreme poverty and know that their lives can improve through education.

 Janet Lang, Regional Director, joined School on Wheels in 2005 as a Regional Coordinator.
 In her current position, Janet manages the activities of all School on Wheels Coordinators.
 Prior to School on Wheels, Janet worked at the Natural History Museum of Los Angeles County.
 Her background also includes an additional five years experience working with various non-profit organizations and more than seven years experience working with children.
 Janet graduated from the University of California, Los Angeles with a Bachelor’s Degree in History.